Ernie Roth: Professional wrestling career

-Sporting a turban, Farouk took great pains in trying to control his madman protégé.
+Sporting a fez, Farouk took great pains in trying to control his madman protégé.
 But he also carved a niche for himself as a deceitful, underhanded character who insulted US fans whenever he had a chance.
 Farouk was a pioneer of "manager interference", as he physically would attempt to alter a match's outcome in the Sheik's favor.
 This sort of interference was rare at the time.

-The Grand Wizard
+The Grand Wizard (1971–1983)

 Roth began a stint with the World Wide Wrestling Federation (WWWF) in the 1970s, where he became known as The Grand Wizard.
 Roth, who was Jewish, reportedly took the name "The Grand Wizard" as a snub to the white supremacy organization the Ku Klux Klan, whose leaders were called Grand Wizard.
+He also replaced his fez with a turban.

 Almost immediately after arrival in 1971, the Wizard managed Black Jack Mulligan and "Beautiful Bobby" Harmon.
 He later led Mr. Fuji and Prof. Toru Tanaka to two reigns with the WWWF World Tag Team Championship.
 A year later, the Wizard led Stan Stasiak to victory over Pedro Morales for the WWF Championship in Philadelphia on December 1, 1973.
 The Wizard guided a second protégé, Superstar Billy Graham, to the very same championship on April 30, 1977, when Graham overcame Bruno Sammartino in Baltimore.
 On February 20, 1978, Bob Backlund dethroned Graham at Madison Square Garden.
 The Wizard made it his duty to gain revenge on Backlund, sending charges such as Don Muraco, Ken Patera and Greg Valentine after him.

 The Wizard managed the first Intercontinental Champion Pat Patterson, and later Patera (who defeated Patterson for the title in April 1980 after the Wizard and Patterson parted ways) and Muraco to the same championship.
 Other protégés of the Wizard included "Beautiful Bobby" Harmon, Killer Kowalski, "Crazy Luke" Graham, Sgt.
-Slaughter, "Big Cat" Ernie Ladd, Ox Baker, "Cowboy" Bob Orton and The Masked Superstar.
+Slaughter, "Big Cat" Ernie Ladd, Ox Baker, "Cowboy" Bob Orton and The Masked Superstar, or Masked Demon from parts unknown.